 Remus laughed at my appalled expression.
 I put the coffee on the side table and threw a pillow at him.
 "Watch out, or I'll stand on the Ministry steps and recite."
 I caught the pillow when he tossed it back.
 "I would, you know."

 I slid off the bed and kissed him good morning.
 I sniffed.
-"Are you conjuring bacon?"
+"Are you cooking bacon?"

 "Mmm...
 You make me hungry in lots of scrummy ways."
-I took off the tee and handed it to him.
+I took off the shirt and handed it to him.

 "What are you doing?"

 I opened my eyes wide in exaggerated innocence.
 "I'm going to take a shower."
 I strolled into the lavatory and leaned back against the door, giggling.

 "I hear you, Nymphadora."